lucianojss/infinite-scroll-react/README.md

     npm install
     npm run start

-For production you can run following command that will generate a build folder.
+For production, you can run following command that will generate a build folder.

 npm install
 npm run build

 ## Run unit tests